- Rail Trail

 Development and future of the rail trail

-Funding has also been approved for construction of the 21km Welshpool to Alberton section.
+Funding has been approved for construction of the 21km Welshpool to Alberton section.

-When the above works are complete and the rail trail is continuous from Nyora to Yarram, the total length will be 130km.
+When these works are complete and the rail trail is continuous from Nyora to Yarram, the total length will be 130km.

-There is also the future plan to extend the Bass Coast Rail Trail back to Nyora to connect the two and create more opportunities.
+There is also a plan to extend the Bass Coast Rail Trail to Nyora to connect the two and create more opportunities.

-In 2016, the Victorian Government and the South Gippsland Shire Council completed a $1.8 m project to bridge the gap between Koonwarra and Meeniyan.
+In 2016, the Victorian Government and the South Gippsland Shire Council completed a $1.8 million project to bridge the gap between Koonwarra and Meeniyan.
 This picturesque section contains three long timber bridges.

 The Great Southern Railway took five years to build and opened in 1892.
 It initially joined Dandenong to Port Albert, and was later extended to Yarram and Woodside; there were also branch-lines to Outtrim and Wonthaggi.

-The last train ran to Yarram in 1987 and the last train beyond Leongatha ran in 1992.
+The last train ran to Yarram in 1987 and the last one beyond Leongatha in 1992.
 The line from Cranbourne to Leongatha was closed in 1993.
-Unfortunately, while several governments looked at reopening the V Line passenger service to Leongatha this did not happen and in 2012 several kilometres or rail were removed at Koo Wee Rup and a short rail trail constructed there.
+Unfortunately, while several governments looked at reopening the V/Line passenger service to Leongatha this did not happen and in 2012 several kilometres or rail were removed at Koo Wee Rup and a short rail trail constructed there.